kodadot/developers/developers/core-concepts/kodadot-stack/index.md

 KodaDot relies on a range of application frameworks and technologies to keep our platform operational.
 This document provides a high-level overview of the key elements of our tech stack, designed to help developers new to the project familiarize themselves with our infrastructure.

+Check out [KodaDot's NFT marketplace repository](https://github.com/kodadot/nft-gallery) to get a quick overview on how the project is structured.

 ## Frontend Framework: NuxtJS
 NuxtJS is our frontend framework of choice.
 It is an abstraction layer over VueJS, making it simpler to create a web application.
 It offers handy features like easy setup for SPA, statically generated, or server-side rendered applications.
 In addition, it provides additional lifecycle hooks (e.g. `asyncData()`) with specialized views and an array of community modules.